angjelinhila/DeductiveCoding_with_Chatbots/README.md

 Contributions are welcome!
 Please see CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## Contact
-For questions or suggestions, please contact ahila@utexas.com.
+For questions or suggestions, please contact ahila@utexas.edu.